stevencohn/OneMore/README.md

 * [Sort pages, sections, or notebooks](#other)
 * View and edit the [internal OneNote XML](#xml) of the current page
 * Change [**page background**](#dark) to any custom color with dark-mode awareness
+* Save the current page as HTML or as OneNote native XML
 * Check for updates and install upgrades on-demand

 Clean commands